Periop 101 Support and FAQs

 You’ll help connect the Periop 101 content to your facility’s clinical practice setting, serving as a role model, perioperative resource, and clinical supervisor.

-You’ll receive a complimentary AORN membership to help further your perioperative learning and professional growth.
+You’ll receive a 2-year complimentary AORN membership to help further your perioperative learning and professional growth.
 Ultimately, you’ll be responsible for keeping your patients safer by applying your new Periop 101 knowledge at your facility every day.

 Frequently Asked Questions